Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

-\item Finally we prove that \(\langle \nabla\rf_\dims(\param_0), \rv_{\dimV_0}\rangle = \langle \nabla\rf_\dims(\param_0), \rv_{\dimV_1-1}\rangle\) converges. \end{enumerate} While we could prove \ref{ind: full dimension} before \ref{ind: information convergence} in the induction start, we will require the results of \ref{it: step 1 induction start} for \ref{ind: full dimension} in the induction step.
+\item Finally we prove that \(\langle \nabla\rf_\dims(\param_0), \rv_{\dimV_0}\rangle = \langle \nabla\rf_\dims(\param_0), \rv_{\dimV_1-1}\rangle\) converges.
+This adds the missing index from the first step. \end{enumerate} While we could prove \ref{ind: full dimension} before \ref{ind: information convergence} in the induction start, we will require the results of \ref{it: step 1 induction start} for \ref{ind: full dimension} in the induction step.
 The element \(\rv_{\dimV_0}\) is not only different from \(\rv_{[0:\dimV_0)}\) in the sense that the dimension increase needs to be shown, it is also the first truly random basis element here.
 In the induction step the difference will be between the previsible basis elements and the last non-previsible element, which needs to be treated differently.

 \paragraph*{\ref{it: step 1 induction start}} Since our random function is (non-stationary) isotropic with \(\rf_\dims\sim \normal(\mu, \kernel)\), we have

 this immediately implies convergence of the first component